Walls of Jerusalem

 Day 3 - Dixons Kingdom to Wild Dog Creek

-We awoke early on New Years Day to catch sunrise and spend the morning in the central Walls of Jerusalem.
-Departing Dixons Kingdowm, we walked around 30 minutes from our campsite at and watched as first light emerged on the dolerite cliffs of the west wall.
+We awoke early to catch sunrise and spend the morning in the central Walls of Jerusalem.
+Departing Dixons Kingdom, we walked around 30 minutes from our campsite at and watched as first light emerged on the dolerite cliffs of the west wall.
 With scoparia close to full bloom, this landscape was one of colour as the remnants of an early shower persisted as clouds around the mountain peaks.
 Camping is not recommended in the inner Walls of Jerusalem between Dixons Kingdom and Wild Dog Creek for environmental reasons - sensitive vegetation and poor drainage make this area subject to degradation even from very small visitor numbers.

 Day 4 - Wild Dog Creek to Mersey Valley